agroves333/ns8/README.md

 ### Get Events for all users
 **GET /user/event**

-Guarded endpoint which requires a token which was returned from login.
+Guarded endpoint which requires a token returned from login.
 ```
 curl -i \
      -H "Accept: application/json" \